aditen/hw-cs-sb-classifier/README.md

 - Distinguish basic and extended command exercises and see whether model is better when having limited class space
 - Minor code adaptions
     - Fix herby not correcting known rotation
+    - Drop task (12e-f), where version problem was present and evtl 16c where bounding box was badly, alternatively make label bounding box error (shortcut b) in Herby